learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 ## Unity

 - Install [the latest Unity 2022.3 LTS](https://unity.com/releases/lts) (See limitations above - you MUST use this version of Unity)
-- Either open an existing Unity project (it must be configured to use [the Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html)), or create a new one
+- Either open an existing Unity project (it must be configured to use [the Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html)), or create a new one using the `3D (URP) Core` template
-From hub: new project, 3D (URP) Core

 Create anywhere (recommend outside project, separate github repo) Build settings: android, switch platform